influxdata/docs-v2/content/flux/v0.x/stdlib/experimental/record/_index.md

 ### record.any
 Currently, default function parameter values constrain the parameter's type.
-`record.any` is a polymorphic record value that can be used in as a default record value when input record property types are not known.
+`record.any` is a polymorphic record value that can be used as a default record value when input record property types are not known.

 ```js
 addFoo = (r=record.any) => ({ r with foo: "bar" })